mikecao/sparrow/README.md

 Note that local directories must be prefixed with `./`.

 The default cache is `memory` and only lasts the duration of the script.
-This cache is enabled by default.

 ### Cache Expiration